WeirdMidas/AetherAtlas/README.md

 See details of the original project created by Matt Yang [the lead project](https://github.com/yc9559/sdm855-tune/commits/master) & [perfd-opt commits](https://github.com/yc9559/perfd-opt/commits/master)

+## Features

+- A CPU and scheduler optimization focused on integrating refined optimization strategies that can be integrated into the dynamic Android workload.
+- Integrates the Tracker optimization called Rice-to-idle (Race to idle whenever possible).
+This is a way to optimize WALT/PELT that allows the CPU to scale frequencies according to immediate performance needs, always preferring to resolve the task quickly even if this requires a higher frequency.
+Based on this, a touch of "opportunism" was also introduced, where the CPU scales as needed but always one step back, avoiding unnecessarily high frequencies.
+- Integrates the EAS scheduler optimization called "ECO" (Energy-Aware Opportunism).
+This is a way to optimize the EAS scheduler and the schedutil/interactive governor so that they prefer more energy-efficient placement, frequencies, and scheduling even in high-performance profiles.
+Always preferring to save energy by already knowing the immediate performance needs.
+- Optimize and improve the behavior of: audio, encoder/video, and camera, allowing the subsystems that most impact the user experience to improve both efficiency and stability.
+This improves the user experience.
+- Reduces logspam from certain subsystems that many consider "useless."
+This allows for cleaner logcat and more centralized information, in addition to reducing idle CPU usage, resulting in better battery life.

 ## Profiles

 - powersave: based on balance mode, but with more aggressive entry to idle